kronostechnologies/kronos-icons-crm/README.md

 From the CRM project's root:

-1. `git clone git@github.com:kronostechnologies/kronos-icons-crm.git ./img/svg/symbols/icons`
+1. `git submodule add git@github.com:kronostechnologies/kronos-icons-crm.git ./img/svg/symbols/icons`
 2. `git submodule update --init`

 Then all those files must be concatenated and converted into